ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 ### 4. Ask for an independent review of your code {#get-independent-code-reviews}

 After testing your contract, it is good to ask others to check the source code for any security issues.
-Testing cannot possibily cannot uncover every flaw in a smart contract, but getting an independent review increases the possibility of spotting hidden vulnerabilities.
+Testing will not uncover every flaw in a smart contract, but getting an independent review increases the possibility of spotting vulnerabilities.

 #### Audits {#audits}